This post is part of the series Prague

 The Prague astronomical clock is one of the oldest astronomical clocks in the world that is still functioning.
 Nowadays, the clock is still one of the greatest treasuries of Prague in front of which, every hour some hundreds of people are waiting for the cult mechanical performance of the twelve Apostles (statues).

-Interesting Fact: The Master Hanuš (Orloj Clockmaker) was blinded with a piece of iron right after constructing the unique clock for the city of Prague.
+Interesting Fact: The Master Hanuš (Orloj Clockmaker) was blinded by a piece of iron right after constructing the unique clock for the city of Prague.
 Why?!
 The city council got scared that Master Hanuš would design and build a similar clock for another city.
 But the “good news” – there was a revenge!
 Master Hanuš could stop the clock and it took more than 100 years till someone was able to repair it.

 The first university in Western Europe was founded by Charles IV (1348) is also located in the Old Town.
 Carolinum was one of the top World Universities during the early years.